Uhlmann's theorem for measured divergences: Variational expression for measured divergences

 \section{Variational expression for measured divergences}

-In the classical setting, variational expressions for $f$-divergences play an important role (see~\cite[Chapter 7]{polyanskiy2025information}), but they are also fundamental in the quantum case in particular for the measured divergences as they are at the core of many applications of such divergences; see e.g.,~\cite{Berta2017,sutter2017multivariate,fang2024generalized}.
+In the classical setting, variational expressions for $f$-divergences play an important role (see \cite[Chapter 7]{polyanskiy2025information}), but they are also fundamental in the quantum case in particular for the measured divergences as they are at the core of many applications of such divergences; see e.g.,~\cite{Berta2017,sutter2017multivariate,fang2024generalized}. {In this section, we discuss the variational expression for measured $f$-divergences, which forms an important starting point for finding the Uhlmann's theorem for measured divergences in the next section.
+These variational expressions have been studied in the von Neumann algebra setting in~\cite[Chapter 5]{hiai2021quantum}.
+Here, we present the results and their proofs in the finite-dimensional setting for completeness and for accessiblility to general readers.}

-In order to state our variational expression, we need to introduce the Fenchel conjugate of a function.
+In order to state the variational expression, we need to introduce the Fenchel conjugate of a function.
 For a function $f : \RR \to \RR \cup \{+\infty\}$, the Fenchel conjugate (also called Legendre transform) is defined as~\cite{boyd2004convex}

 where $\dom(f) = \{t \in \RR : f(t) < +\infty\}$.
 The domain of $f^*$ is defined in the same way as